OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-iis.md

 ## Create the runbook

-To create a runbook to manage your IIS websites:
+To create a runbook to harden your IIS server:

 1. From your project's overview page, navigate to {{Operations, Runbooks}}, and click **ADD RUNBOOK**.
 1. Give the runbook a Name and click **SAVE**.